 Voting Overview

 Mezo’s governance model is simple: lock your commitment, earn the right to direct the protocol’s future.
-Through voting, veBTC holders capture the economic value of emissions and determine where the chain’s value is allocated.
+Through voting, veBTC holders capture the economic value of fees and determine where the chain’s value is allocated.

 How Voting Works

-When you lock BTC, you receive voting power tokenized as an NFT.
+Section titled “How Voting Works”When you lock BTC, you receive voting power tokenized as an NFT.
 Each week (epoch), you may allocate that power across different gauges—pools like BTC/MUSD, the MUSD Savings Rate, or other protocol functions.
 The gauges you vote for receive a proportional share of total mats emissions for that epoch.

 More emissions attract more liquidity providers.
 More liquidity can increase trading volume, which can increase fees.
 Those fees flow back to you—the voter—creating a positive feedback loop where your influence grows in tandem with protocol success.